ben2d2/MileageTracker/README.md

 ## MileageTracker

-MileageTracker is a capstone project application from the Nashville Software School - http://nashvillesoftwareschool.com.
+MileageTracker is a capstone project application from the (Nashville Software School)[http://nashvillesoftwareschool.com].

 The application allows subcontractor/users to input daily mileage and hours per the client serviced.
 Using ActiveAdmin the site owner can manage rates, subcontractors, clients, and job logs.